User Review( vote)

 - Completing form 8710-13 via the FAA IACRA System

 It is important to note that as long as you receive compensation for your drone services, then you are a commercial drone operator.
-A major misconception is the fact that your services must be exchanged for money.
+A major misconception is a fact that your services must be exchanged for money.
 However, this isn’t necessarily the case, as you will be considered a commercial drone operator regardless.

 Hence, it is essential to register your drone, pass the knowledge test and complete the form as mentioned earlier.
 This way, you can avoid getting into trouble.